21 Best Toys for Kids With Autism

 Buy it: $10, Amazon.com

 “Scented bubbles offer a lot of different sensory stimuli—there’s watching, blowing, smelling, clapping or poking them to pop,” Whitney says.
-With these Candylicious bubbles, kids can catch them with their tongue too!
-The set comes with three flavors: tutti-frutti popsicle, chocolate ice cream and cherry gummy bear.
+These fun bubbles are scented with an assortment of fan-favorite Jelly Belly flavors, like Very Cherry, Grape Jelly and Green Apple.

 Pretend cooking, serving and turn-taking is fun for all kids.
 And since playing in this pint-size kitchen mimics everyday life and everyday social interactions, it’s helpful practice for children with special needs.
 “Here, a child has a safe way to practice social skills and pro-social behavior, where the idea of failure isn’t as overwhelming,” Whitney says.
 Plus, toys like a play kitchen encourage language and identification skills too.